Bradycardia: The Most Common Complication of Eating Disorders

 • Confusion

-It can be difficult to determine whether a low heart rate requires monitoring or needs immediate attention.
-Without doubt, heart rates of less than 40 bpm (or 45 bpm for adolescents) require hospital admission and cardiac monitoring as described in the 2023 American Psychiatric Association Practice Guidelines for the Treatment of Patients with Eating Disorders.
+It can be challenging to determine whether a low heart rate requires monitoring or immediate attention.
+Heart rates below 40 bpm (or 45 bpm for adolescents) necessitate hospital admission and cardiac monitoring, as outlined in the 2023 American Psychiatric Association Practice Guidelines for the Treatment of Patients with Eating Disorders:4

 • Under 60 bpm: A heart rate of under 60 bpm is considered slower than normal for most adults, although athletic adults and young adults may experience a resting heartbeat of under 60 bpm that drops even lower during sleep.
 If an individual with an eating disorder has a heart rate under 60 bpm, an evaluation may be warranted.